bvrtachnik/datafun-03-analytics/README.md

    - Fetches a json file with the English Premier League Table results from the 1992/93 season to the 2018/19 season

 vrtachnik_get_text.py
-   - Fetches a text file with the Content of the The Whale/Moby Dick by Herman Melville
+   - Fetches a text file with the content of *Moby Dick* by Herman Melville.

-### Processors
+## Processors

 vrtachnik_process_csv.py
    - Processor that processes the global Covid 19 data and lists the total cases and total cases per million per continent